We use cookies to remember preferences and (with your permission) to measure performance. Learn more in our Privacy Policy.

 1. 1Choose between linear or radial gradient type

-2. 2Set the angle for linear gradients
+2. 2Set the angle for linear gradient CSS

 3. 3Add and customize color stops with colors and positions

-4. 4Use presets for quick inspiration
+4. 4Use presets for quick Tailwind gradient background inspiration

 5. 5Click 'Copy CSS' to get the gradient code